jsam/fuseline/docker/README.md

 * ``Dockerfile.worker`` builds a simple worker image that connects to the broker using ``HttpBrokerClient``.
 * ``docker-compose.yml`` runs Postgres using the ``pgvector/pgvector:pg16``
   image, the broker and a worker connected to it.
+Health checks ensure the database starts first, then the broker, and finally the worker.

 Run ``docker compose up --build`` inside this directory to start all services.